juliouribe/juliouribe/README.md

 ### Hello 👋, I'm Julio

-Hello, I'm a first generation Mexican-American software engineer based in San Francisco, CA. I've been working in the self driving industry since 2015 first working in operations and most recently as a software engineer.
+I'm a first generation Mexican-American software engineer based in San Francisco, CA. I've been working in the self driving industry since 2015 first working in operations and most recently as a software engineer.

 I was first interested in coding back in 2013 while I was in my junior year of college at UC Santa Cruz.
 I was a psychology major taking a class called, "Programming for the Cognitive Sciences".
 We were working on a driving simulator and needed to slow down the simulator to resemble a human driver by adding cognitive functions such as change detection, color recognition, and sending muscular neural signals.
 I was blown away that we could simulate psychology experiments and also automate the reporting.
 I wanted to switch to being a computer science major but couldn't due to lack of financial support.